Taxation: avoiding misuse of EIB Group operations

 EIB Group’s mission

-The mission of the EIB Group, consisting of the European Investment Bank (EIB) and the European Investment Fund (EIF) is to contribute, by financing sound investments, to the policy objectives of the EU, as laid down in its statutes and in decisions of the European Council.
+The mission of the EIB Group, consisting of the European Investment Bank ("EIB") and the European Investment Fund ("EIF") is to contribute, by financing sound investments, to the policy objectives of the EU, as laid down in its statutes and in decisions of the European Council.
 The EIB Group contributes towards the integration, balanced development and economic and social cohesion of the EU Members States.
-Outside the EU, the EIB Group supports the EU policies on development aid and cooperation.
+EIB Group's activities also encompass a series of mandates assigned by the EU, in support of the EU's policies.

 As the financing institution of the European Union, the EIB Group attaches high importance to its compliance and controls framework.
 Reputational and Compliance risks as well as the mitigation of such risks are hence critical for the EIB Group.